Company Logo - Home Link

 On November 22nd, Roman Catholics will celebrate the Feast of St. Cecilia.

-There are a lot of different ways to honor this saint, but one of the most interesting activities is the festival which takes place every year at the church of Santa Cecilia in Trastevere.
+There are a number of ways to honor this saint, but one of the most interesting activities is the festival which takes place every year at the church of Santa Cecilia in Trastevere.

 Alternatively, you could also visit the location where St. Cecilia was formerly buried – the Catacombs of San Callisto.